ntoane/WEATHER-FLOW/UserGuide.md

   * Optimizers can be set to:
     * Adam, SGD, RMSprop.
   * If desired method/settings for above is not in options then it needs to be set in Model and Train code of the model in question.

+## Visualisations
+* Visualisations on the adjacency matrix can be generated using this platform.
+* There are 3 visualisations:
+  * Heatmap
+  * Strongest Dependencies
+  * Influencial Paths
+* How to use it
+  * To make use of the you need to open to the sharedConfig.yaml file and naviagte to the visualisation section.
+  * Change the parameter setting for visualisations to true and proceed to running the platform with the standard command "python3 main.py --mode config.yaml"
+  * Further adjust the parameters to the specific matrix needed to be visualised.
+  * Next adjust other parameters to fine tune the visualisations.

 ## Data Preprocessing